-How to Upgrade Your Mac to OS X El Capitan?
+How to update your Mac OS X to El Capitan?

 OS X El Capitan has arrived and there are a few things you should know: The first, what are the installation requirements?
 And the second, how can you prepare your Mac for OS X El Capitan?